Housing prices in many areas can make home buying a

 "perfect" condition.
 Paying for the house and the repairs, however, can be a bit tricky, as many lenders won't finance a house that needs a lot of work.

-While this article focuses on how to use the program to purchase a home, 203(k) loans can also be used to refinance your existing mortgage in order to rehabilitate a house you already own.
+While this article focuses on how to use the programs to purchase a home, the HomeStyle and 203(k) loans can also be used to refinance your existing mortgage in order to rehabilitate a house you already own.

 Talk to a lender to see what loan amount you can be approved for based on your income and expenses.
 Most importantly, figure out yourself how much you can realistically afford.
 It's not uncommon to be approved for a loan that will stretch your budget to the point of foreclosure.